 Tasting Tip: Try the Blackberry Lavender—a dry nuanced cider that pairs perfectly with light desserts.

-Can’t get to a local cidery this fall but need a fix of your favorites?
-The Wine & Country Shop has a selection of many local ciders available for purchase.
-Get back to the basics in a new way by exploring Central Virginia’s emerging cider scene, and follow Wine & Country Life on Instagram for all things eating, drinking and exploring Virginia Tastings Country. ~
+Get back to the basics in a new way by exploring Central Virginia’s emerging cider scene near Charloyyesville, and follow Virginia Wine & Country Life on Instagram for all things eating, drinking and exploring Virginia Tastings Country. ~

 , our Associate Editor, has a degree in communications with an emphasis in journalism and PR and enjoys promoting all the Charlottesville area has to offer.

 Virginia Wine & Country celebrates elevated living in Virginia Wine Country.
 Virginia Wine & Country Life is a semi-annual luxury print magazine with a full digital presence.
 The Virginia Wine & Country Gold Book is an annual guide to the top award-winning wines, wineries and experiences in Virginia Wine Country.
 The annual Virginia Wine & Country Wedding Planner is an art book of elegant Virginia weddings.
 The brand includes the Virginia Wine & Country Shop in Ivy, Va.
 It is a beautiful lifestyle boutique that brings the pages of the magazines to life.
 Virginia Wine & Country tells the stories of Virginia wineries, the farm-to-table movement, luxury travel, entertaining, art and the elegant country lifestyle.
 Ivy Life & Style Media also provides branding, web design and PR services for the wine industry.